Stephen Bear: Personal life

 In July 2025, Bear married his 18-year-old Brazilian girlfriend, publicly known as Miami, in a ceremony held in Brazil, where he had relocated earlier that year.
 The wedding occurred approximately 18 months after his release from prison.

 Prosecution

 Bear was arrested in January 2021, following an investigation into the alleged disclosure of sexual photographs without consent after he had uploaded CCTV footage of himself having sex with his then ex-girlfriend Georgia Harrison to his OnlyFans account.
 He was charged on 14 May 2021 with voyeurism, disclosing private, sexual photographs and films with intent to cause distress, and harassment without violence.

 Bear pleaded not guilty, but on 13 December 2022 he was found guilty.
 On 3 March 2023, Bear was sentenced to 21 months imprisonment and began serving his sentence at HM Prison Chelmsford, before being transferred to HM Prison Brixton in August 2023.
 He was released from prison early on 17 January 2024.

+On 6 August 2026, Bear was sentenced to a further 16 months in prison, after admitting breaching a restraining order that banned him from posting online about Harrison.
+The judge additionally extended the restraining order, to prevent Bear from contacting Harrison's mother and her friend.